 This program provides low-cost financing to help community public water suppliers comply with federal and state drinking water requirements.

-You can receive financial assistance for the engineering, design, and construction of drinking water projects, such as new wastewater treatment facilities that protect public health and improve compliance with federal and state drinking water regulations.
+Community public water suppliers can receive financial assistance for the engineering and construction of drinking water infrastructure projects, such as new water treatment facilities, that protect public health and improve compliance with federal and state drinking water regulations.

 Eligible projects include:

 - new and upgraded drinking water treatment facilities;

 - projects to replace contaminated sources, new water treatment, or storage facilities;

 - projects and system activities that provide treatment, or effective alternatives to treatment, for compliance with regulated health standards, such as the Surface Water Treatment Rule; and,

 - installation or replacement of transmission or distribution systems.

 - dams and reservoirs (except for the costs of dam and reservoir rehabilitation, owned by the public water system intended to provide a safe drinking water supply and improve public health consistent with the Safe Drinking Water Act);

 - fire protection projects; and